SURF CAMP MOROCCO – Winter is coming, Morocco is calling!

 - Beautiful sea views from the roof terrace

 - Trips to the nicest places around

 Nearby our Moroccan Surf Camp are the surf spots Killer Point, Hash Point and Banana Point.
-Evidently, the Moroccans aren’t lacking in humour!
-Also not lacking here are good waves, good weather, and a good lifestyle!
+Evidently, Moroccans aren’t lacking in humour!
+They’re also not lacking in good waves, good weather, and a good lifestyle!
 You will just love Surf Camp Morocco!